-The inaugural working papers series hosted by the NRI DKU seeks submissions of original research works in line with the NRI’s thematic areas.
+The inaugural working papers series hosted by the DKU Center of Climate and Sustainability seeks submissions of original research works in line with the NRI’s thematic areas.
 Accepted papers will be open-access publications issued at the NRI DKU’s website dedicated to the dissemination of research to interested academic and scientific community and broader audience.
-Each paper will be assigned separate DOI and ISSN numbers followed by a discrete appearance date and tailored announcement and dissemination.
+Each paper will be assigned separate DOI followed by a discrete appearance date and tailored announcement and dissemination.

 The exact structure and allocation of sections are at the author’s discretion.
 It is, however, required that each submitted working paper contains a clear statement of research question and goals, a conceptual framework and analytical framework, description of method and data, a narrative explanatory to an author’s argument or proposed evidence, analysis of results/findings.
 Content-wise, an author can choose to explain and provide evidence of validation of own invention or analyze specific ecological and/or socio-economic improvements following from an application of own inventions or those well-established and being widely circulated.